Targeting Mesotrypsin in Breast, Prostate, Pancreatic and Lung Cancers

 But targeting mesotrypsin specifically is a challenge because mesotrypsin is one enzyme among a large family of proteases with similar structure and specificity.
 In addition, mesotrypsin has proved notoriously resistant to inhibition by many inhibitors of other trypsins.

-By using site-directed mutagenesis, biochemical assays and X-ray crystallography to define features of mesotrypsin specificity that are distinct from other serine proteases, Dr. Radisky and her team in the Proteases in Cancer Laboratory created a prototype mesotrypsin inhibitor with stronger affinity than any previous natural or artificial inhibitor.
-This engineered inhibitor showed striking anti-cancer activity in physiologically relevant assays of breast cancer cell malignant growth, pancreatic cancer cell invasion and prostate cancer cell invasion.
+Our lab has created prototype mesotrypsin inhibitors with improved affinity by using site-directed mutagenesis, biochemical assays and X-ray crystallography to define features of mesotrypsin specificity that are distinct from other serine proteases.
+These engineered inhibitors showed striking anti-cancer activity in physiologically relevant assays of breast cancer cell malignant growth, pancreatic cancer cell invasion and prostate cancer cell invasion.

-Through a partnership with the protein engineering laboratory of Niv Papo at Ben-Gurion University of the Negev in Israel, Dr. Radisky's lab has used directed evolution approaches to screen large libraries of protein inhibitors based on a natural human protease inhibitor, APPI.
-This collaborative work has identified even more potent mesotrypsin inhibitors.
+Our lab has a partnership with the protein engineering laboratory of Niv Papo at Ben-Gurion University of the Negev in Israel.
+We used directed evolution approaches to screen large libraries of protein inhibitors based on a natural human protease inhibitor called APPI.
+This collaborative work has identified even more-potent mesotrypsin inhibitors with therapeutic potential.

-Further development of these polypeptide and small-molecule inhibitors for enhanced mesotrypsin selectivity may generate targeted therapeutics capable of suppressing cancer progression in patients.
+Further development of these polypeptide and small-molecule inhibitors for enhanced mesotrypsin selectivity may generate targeted therapeutics that can reduce tumor progression in people with cancer.